-Response: The proposed street trees include a mix of Tilia americana (American Linden), Tilia cordata 'Glenleven' (Glenleven Littleleaf Linden), Liriodendron tulipifera gastigiatum (Tulip Tree) and Cercidiphyllum Japonicum (Katsura Tree).
-All trees listed here have been chosen from the approved street tree list for the Frog Pond West Master Plan, and they have been selected for the qualities that cause them to be frequently specified as street trees: predictable form, disease resistance, tidiness, and visual interest.
+Response: The proposed street trees include a mix of Cladrastis Kentukea (American Yellowwood), Tilia Americana (American Linden), and Tilia Cordota 'Glenleven' (Glenleven Littleleaf Linden).
+All trees listed here have been chosen from the approved street tree list for the Frog Pond West Master Plan and continue previously established street tree selections.

 - E. Types of Plant Species. - 1.
 Existing landscaping or native vegetation may be used to meet these standards, if protected and maintained during the construction phase of the development and if the plant species do not include any that have been listed by the City as prohibited.
 The existing native and non-native vegetation to be incorporated into the landscaping shall be identified. - 2.
 Selection of plant materials.
 Landscape materials shall be selected and sited to produce hardy and drought-tolerant landscaping.
 Selection shall be based on soil characteristics, maintenance requirements, exposure to sun and wind, slope and contours of the site, and compatibility with other vegetation that will remain on the site.
-Suggested species lists for street trees, shrubs and groundcovers shall be provided by the City of Wilsonville. - Prohibited plant materials.
+Suggested species lists for street trees, shrubs and groundcovers shall be provided by the City of Wilsonville. - З. Prohibited plant materials.
 The City may establish a list of plants that are prohibited in landscaped areas.
 Plants may be prohibited because they are potentially damaging to sidewalks, roads, underground utilities, drainage improvements, or foundations, or because they are known to be invasive to native vegetation.

 [Section 4.176(.06)(E.) amended by Ordinance No. 538, 2/21/02.]